 In a time where costs continue to grow, and resources become increasingly scarce, energy efficiency has become a key component in reducing operating costs while protecting the environment.
 Energy efficiency is an important cost-effective method to reduce energy consumption, directly impacting utility bills.

 The Ontario Electricity Support Program (OESP) is a government initiative that provides monthly on-bill credits for lower-income customers to reduce their electricity bills.
-The program is designed to help those unable to pay their energy bills, and it is available to customers of all electricity retailers in the province.
+This Ontario utility savings program is designed to help those unable to pay their energy bills, and it is available to customers of all electricity retailers in the province.

 To be eligible for the Ontario electricity rebate program, customers must meet certain income criteria and have an active account with an electricity retailer.
 Upon enrolling, eligible customers will be given credit on their monthly bill according to the number of people living in their household and their income.
 The OESP is a helpful program for those who need assistance paying their electricity bills, and it can make a big difference in the lives of those struggling to make ends meet.